 Exercise More Frequently

 Exercise is popular for its mood-enhancing effects.
 This is a well-known fact in the scientific community.
 It boosts chemicals in the brain that make you feel more capable and positive.
 In fact, some mental health specialists often recommend exercise as an antidote to lots of mental health disorders.
 Therefore, if you’re feeling down and low, get off the couch and start moving your body.
 Something as simple as a 20 to 30-minute walk will vastly improve your mood, and if you can throw in some heart-pumping physical activity, you’ll probably find yourself feeling much more energised and positive.
 If it’s exercise outside, even better – just being in the fresh air and seeing the world going on around you, can often put things you are worrying or stressing about into perspective.
 Try to not do things that are detrimental to your health either – like smoking.
 If you have a smoking habit, try switching to vaping, for example.
 Vape juice is a lot less damaging than smoking to your body and it’s a good way to ease off the cigarettes.
+You could even make it a CBD solution that you are vaping with, to help calm you down, such as those from CBD Vape UK.
 What other bad things could you swap for something less detrimental?

 Start Journaling and Drawing